tmandzak/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to keep it as simple as possible so that I have a more clear sence of how things work introducing small updates if necessery.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to implement all parts presented in the Behavioral Cloning lesson and use a convolution neural network model similar to the one developed by [NVIDIA][NVIDIA] as I was curious about how this model might work in a simulated environment.
+The next step was to introduce an appropriate way of image preprocessing since as I learned from my previous projects it has a huge influence.
+I decided to try moving to other color spaces so I picked a few representative images from Track 1 and Track 2 and outputed them by layers of HSV and YUV colorspaces:

+*Track 1*
+![alt text][image2]

+*Track 2*
+![alt text][image3]

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.